5SXZ734/adc/README.md

 ADC supports **multi-module, interconnected binary analysis**, allowing you to explore relationships between executables and their statically linked dependencies — a feature not commonly found in traditional reverse-engineering tools.

+After loading `Qt5Gui.dll`, open the **Files** menu and select:

+**Files → Add Module…**

+Use this command to load an additional module into the current analysis session.
+For demonstration purposes, you can add: `Qt5Core.dll`

 In addition to the main module listed in the **Files** view, ADC displays a list of **static dependencies** (for example, DLLs referenced by the loaded executable).